3 dental care hacks to boost your pet’s oral health

 Think about all the work that you put into your own teeth: you brush twice a day, you floss (or you should be flossing) and you might even use a fluoride rinse every night.
 Even with all that work, you still see a dentist for an evaluation and full cleaning.

-Now think about the work you put into your pet’s oral health.
-I’m guessing that it’s drastically different from your own, but it shouldn’t be.
-Your pet’s oral health is as important to his overall health as yours is.
-I know brushing your pet’s teeth is a drag, but it’s a necessary chore to reduce the risks of periodontal disease and cavities.
+Your pet’s oral health is important to his overall health.
+Brushing your pet’s teeth is a necessary chore to reduce the risks of periodontal disease and cavities.
 Daily brushing is best, but if that’s not realistic, brushing every other day at the very least will help, too.

-Prescription dental diets are formulated with the perfect size, shape and composition to provide a mechanically active way to physically deal with plaque and tartar.
+Prescription dental diets are formulated with the perfect size, shape, and composition to provide a mechanically active way to physically deal with plaque and tartar.
 When your dog or cat crunches on the kibble, it scrapes the teeth, keeping plaque and tartar at bay.
 You have to feed your pet, anyway – you may as well help her teeth while doing so!
+Talk to your veterinarian to see if this is appropriate for your pet.

 When choosing a dental chew, remember to choose the appropriately-sized chew.
-Products like Virbac C.E.T® chews and Greenies™ come in different sizes depending on the size of your pet.
 Giving the wrong size can be dangerous for your pet.

 Rules to follow